 Business analytics tools and why they matter

-With a comprehensive business analytics tool, your company can analyse historical and real-time data, trends, and patterns to inform decisions that affect your organisation positively.
+With a comprehensive business analytics tool, your company can analyze historical and real-time data, trends, and patterns to inform decisions that affect your organization positively.

 What business analytics offers

 The definition of business analytics is exactly what it sounds like: Any software or solution that discovers and evaluates business data with a combination of skills, technologies, and practices to conduct a statistical analysis.

 IT analysts and business intelligence (BI) managers use business analytics with tools that review complex processes, algorithms, and broader data sets.
 Business analytics tools serve as any applications or software solutions that inspect and analyze business data while presenting any possible solutions.

 Having the right business analytics tools helps your company gather the right information needed to understand past developments, predict future events and its subsequent possible challenges, and find a way to turn those hurdles into actionable items that result in positive business accomplishments.
 Some elements of business analytics include:

 - Data mining

 - Text mining